Gozinne/WEB-STACK-IMPLEMENTATION-LEMP-/README.md

 * E - Nginx (pronounced engine-x, thus the E in the name), a web server.
 * M = MySQL database.
 * P = PHP is the programming language.
+When a web browser requests a web page, the web server handles the request and passes it to server-side technologies such as a server-side scripting language like PHP to connect with the server and database.

 ### Requirements